intersective/lapis/README.md

 	}
 	```

 1. To save to a secured document model, you would specify the _lowest key(s)_ you would want to provide access privilege to.
-Lapis would sign the document for all the specified public keys and their respective parents and ancestors all the way to root key(s).
+Lapis would sign the document for all the specified public keys and their respective ancestors all the way to root key(s).

 	```php
 	$data = array(